-You can ask your landlord to pay you compensation if disrepair caused damage to your health or your belongings.
+You can ask your landlord for compensation if disrepair or poor conditions damage your health or belongings or cause you inconvenience.

 Damage to health

 You can claim if your physical or mental health is affected by the conditions in your home.

 The amount depends on how you were affected and for how long.

 You can also claim for: